-As part of Seiko’s R&D, and to commemorate its upcoming role in the summer games, it developed several advanced wristwatches for the Olympics, such as the December 6217 GMT for sale here.
+As part of Seiko’s R&D, and to commemorate its upcoming role in the summer games, it developed several advanced wristwatches for the Olympics - like all original and freshly full serviced late 1964 Seiko 6217 GMT here.

-This Seiko 6217 comes with a black leather strap, funky NATO strap, Pelican travel case, and springbar tool.
+This Seiko 6217 GMT comes with a leather strap, nylon NATO strap, Pelican travel case, and springbar tool.

 1964 Seiko 6217-7000 GMT Automatic

 CASE: Original 38mm (41mm w/crown) x 44.5mm stainless steel case.
-Olympic torch commemorating the 1964 games, while faded (as happened frequently with these), remains visible – the 1964 Summer Olympics were held in Tokyo from October 10th to 24th.
+Casback dolphin engraving, while faded (frequent with these), remains visible.

-BAND: This 6217 comes a new black leather strap, with off-white/cream colored stitching and stainless-steel hardware.
-It also comes with a second funky nylon NATO strap, with stainless-steel hardware, which plays off the dial of the watch.
+BAND: This 6217 comes a brown leather strap, with off-white/cream colored stitching and stainless-steel hardware.
+It also comes with a nylon dark blue and red nylon NATO strap, with stainless-steel hardware, which plays off the dial of the watch.

-CRYSTAL: Domed acrylic crystal in excellent condition – no scratches or blemishes.
+CRYSTAL: Domed acrylic crystal in great condition – no cracks.